TheMrCorvy/Download-Anime/README.md

 ## Things to add in the future

-1. Testing.

-2. Get the subtitles from an MKV video file, and export them as a sepparate file (either SRT or any other format).
+1. Get the subtitles from an MKV video file, and export them as a sepparate file (either SRT or any other format).

-3. If the subtitle file exported was different from SRT format, transiple it to SRT.
+2. If the subtitle file exported was different from SRT format, transiple it to SRT.